 Miracles as a Proof for God

-On the surface then, it would appear that miracles could be used as a proof for the existence of God.
+On the surface, then, it would appear that miracles could be used as proof of the existence of God.
 And indeed, one of the terms used in the New Testament for miracles is signs.
-John 20:30-31 in particular demonstrate the use of that term and its purpose.
+John 20:30-31 in particular demonstrates the use of that term and its purpose.

 “Jesus did many other miraculous signs in the presence of his disciples, which are not recorded in this book.
 But these are written that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name.”

-According to John, the purpose for the signs that he recorded was to point a person into a saving relationship with Jesus Christ, the son of God.
+According to John, the purpose of the signs that he recorded was to point a person into a saving relationship with Jesus Christ, the Son of God.
 In fact, I believe that most miracles have a similar purpose; to point people to their creator.
 I don’t see God intervening in the world solely for my physical benefit.
 God is not like a vending machine where I can drop in a prayer and out pops a miracle.
-Finding a front row parking spot in a crowded lot is not a miracle; it is a fortuitous circumstance.
+Finding a front-row parking spot in a crowded lot is not a miracle; it is a fortuitous circumstance.

 Response to Prayer